Board of Directors

 Prior to joining Dentons, Kim was a member of the health care group and family wealth transfer planning and trust and estate practice at Manatt, Phelps & Phillips, LLP, where she focused on drafting complex estate plans.
 She also advised tax-exempt organizations in choice of entity and formation issues, federal and state tax-exempt status issues and dissolution.

-Kim earned a bachelor’s degree in business administration from California State University at Hayward and a law degree from the Santa Clara University School of Law.
+Kim earned a bachelor’s degree in business administration from California State University, Hayward and a law degree from the Santa Clara University School of Law.
 She has published several articles on her work and is a member of the bar association of the state of California.
-Kim is also a Certified Public Accountant (licensed in the state of California) and a member of the American Health Lawyers Association.
+Kim is also a certified public accountant (licensed in the state of California) and a member of the American Health Lawyers Association.

-Karen Moore is a retired health care executive.
-Her career in health care spanned the public and private sectors at NYC Health and Hospitals Corporation and KMPG and at a major bay area health provider, California Health Care Systems.
+Karen Moore is a retired health care executive who joined the ReSurge board in 2018.
+Her career in health care spanned the public and private sectors at NYC Health and Hospitals Corporation, KMPG and at California Health Care Systems, a major Bay Area health provider.
 She is an active community volunteer.
-She has: served on the Board of Abilities United, chairing its Governance Committee and serving as Board President; worked with Habitat for Humanity on numerous international trips; assisted with several volunteer medical teams in Peru; is a Master Gardener of San Mateo and San Francisco Counties; and a volunteer with the League of Women Voters of South San Mateo County.
+She has served on the board of Abilities United, chairing its governance committee and serving as board president; worked with Habitat for Humanity on numerous international trips; assisted with several volunteer medical teams in Peru; is a master gardener of San Mateo and San Francisco counties; and a volunteer with the League of Women Voters of South San Mateo County.

-Karen has a joint Masters in Business and in Epidemiology and Public Health from Yale University.
+Karen has master’s degrees in business, and in epidemiology and public health from Yale University.

 Matthew Naythons, M.D.

 Upon completing his medical training, Matthew Naythons specialized in emergency medicine, practicing in California for eighteen years (1974 – 1992).
-During this period, between ER shifts in California hospitals, he built an award-winning career as a photojournalist for Newsweek, TIME and the National Geographic.
-His reportage included such events as the Yom Kippur war, the fall of Saigon, the Nicaraguan revolution, and the Jonestown suicides.
+During this period, between emergency room shifts in California hospitals, he built an award-winning career as a photojournalist for Newsweek, TIME and National Geographic.
+His reportage included such events as the Yom Kippur war, the fall of Saigon, the Nicaraguan revolution and the Jonestown suicides.
 Working for National Geographic, he spent a year with the Epidemiologic Intelligence Service (EIS) of the Centers for Disease Control, studying and traveling globally with EIS physicians on a story entitled “Medical Sleuths.”

 David Norton, M.D.

-Dave went on his first ReSurge/Interplast trip in 1993 and in spring of 2015 completed his 20th ReSurge team trip.
-Dave attended Georgetown University and Yale Medical School and completed his residency at UCSF in Pediatrics.
-Currently he resides in western Massachusetts, is in private practice at Holyoke Pediatric Associates.
-He is an assistant clinical professor at Tufts University and teaches Tufts Medical Student and Baystate Medical Center Pediatric Residents.
-He is a member of the American Academy of Pediatrics and an active participant in the section on International Child Health, and Massachustts Co-Coordinator for the Academies practice based clinical research program, PROS.
-He is also very involved in Pulbic Health in the State of Massachusetts as part of the Mass Medical Society Committee on Public Health, the Committee on LGBT Matters, as well as the State Vaccine Advisory Committee and the Governor appointed State Vaccine Purchase Committee.
+Dr. David Norton went on his first ReSurge/Interplast trip in 1993 and in spring of 2015 completed his 20th ReSurge team trip.
+Dave attended Georgetown University and Yale Medical School and completed his residency at University of California, San Francisco in pediatrics.
+Currently, he resides in western Massachusetts and has a private practice at Holyoke Pediatric Associates.
+He is an assistant clinical professor at Tufts University and teaches its medical students, as well as pediatric residents at Baystate Medical.
+He is a member of the American Academy of Pediatrics and an active participant in the section on International Child Health, and Massachusetts co-coordinator for the Academy’s practice-based clinical research program, PROS.
+He is also very involved in public health in the state as part of the Massachusetts Medical Society’s committees on public health and LGBT matters, as well as the State Vaccine Advisory Committee and the governor- appointed State Vaccine Purchase Committee.

 For many years, Dave has been a key member of the medical volunteer leadership of ReSurge.
-He is a member and Chair of the PediatricCommittee and also serves as pediatric representative to the Medical Services and QI Committees.
-Dave has attended almost every ReSurge Gala and is a strong ReSurge supporter.
+He is a member and chair of the pediatric committee and also serves as pediatric representative to the Medical Services and QI committees.
+Dave joined the ReSurge board in 2014.

 Richard Redett, M.D.

-Dr. Richard Redett is an Associate Professor and Director of Pediatric Plastic Surgery at the Johns Hopkins School of Medicine.
-Dr. Redett specializes in the treatment of cleft and craniofacial disorders, facial palsy and complex burn reconstruction.
-In February 2016, Dr. Redett traveled to Zimbabwe with ReSurge.
-There, with other Visiting Educators, Dr. Redett trained local physicians and treated patients.
-As a Board Member, Dr. Redett is excited to play a more strategic role.
-Richard joined ReSurge’s board in 2016.
+Dr. Richard Redett is an associate professor and director of pediatric plastic surgery at the Johns Hopkins School of Medicine.
+Rick specializes in the treatment of cleft and craniofacial disorders, facial palsy and complex burn reconstruction.
+In February 2016, Rick traveled to Zimbabwe with ReSurge.
+There, with other visiting educators, he trained local physicians and treated patients.
+As a board member, Rick is excited to be playing a more strategic role.
+He joined ReSurge’s board in 2016.

-Tom Seery is the CEO of RealSelf, a consumer resource for learning and sharing information about elective, medical treatments.
-Over the past 9 years Tom has nurtured RealSelf into a community that shares personal experiences associated with cosmetic surgery, reconstructive surgery, dermatology, bariatrics, and dentistry.
-In the past year, RealSelf saw over 50 million unique visitors in the past year and features user-generated content: reviews, before and after photos, and videos.
+Tom Seery is the chief executive officer of RealSelf, an online consumer resource for learning and sharing information about elective, medical treatments.
+Over the past nine years Tom has nurtured RealSelf into a community that shares personal experiences associated with cosmetic surgery, reconstructive surgery, dermatology, bariatrics and dentistry.
+In the past year, RealSelf saw over 50 million unique visitors, featuring user-generated content, including reviews, before and after photos and videos.
 Board-certified physicians have also shared over a million posts.

-Prior to founding RealSelf, Tom worked at Expedia, Unisys Corporation, and the U.S. House of Representatives.
-He holds an MS from Drexel University, MBA from University of Washington, and BA from Connecticut College.
+Prior to founding RealSelf, Tom worked at Expedia, Unisys Corporation and the U.S. House of Representatives.
+He holds a master’s degree from Drexel University, a master’s degree in business administration from University of Washington, and a bachelor’s degree from Connecticut College.
 Tom lives in Seattle with his wife and two children.
 He joined the ReSurge board in 2015.

-Eileen earned her Bachelor of Arts in English before having a career as a research analyst for high yield corporate bonds at ING Ghent Asset Management, a former division of the Netherlands-based ING Group.
-A move to London, England persuaded her to make a career change where she later worked in the performance and planning division of the Director’s Office at the Victoria & Albert Museum.
+Eileen worked as a research analyst for high-yield corporate bonds at ING Ghent Asset Management, a former division of the Netherlands-based ING Group.
+A move to London, England persuaded her to make a career change where she later worked in the performance and planning division of the director’s office at the Victoria & Albert Museum.

-Eileen most recently served more than one term as the president of the board of directors for Ross Recreation, where she helped oversee policy, program and facility needs for recreation and educational programs offered to children and adults in the Ross Valley.
-All the while, Eileen has actively maintained her commitment to volunteering.
-She has been an avid volunteer with Achilles Track Club where she has trained and guided blind runners for various races, including the Boston Marathon, the New York City Marathon and the Los Angeles Marathon.
+In Northern California, Eileen most recently served more than one term as the president of the board of directors for Ross Recreation, where she helped oversee policy, program and facility needs for recreation and educational programs offered to children and adults in the Ross Valley.
+She has actively maintained her commitment to volunteering.
+Eileen has been an avid volunteer with Achilles Track Club, where she trained and guided blind runners for various races, including the Boston, New York City and Los Angeles Marathons.